List of awards and nominations received by Lady Gaga

+In 2022, Gaga released the song "Hold My Hand", for the film, Top Gun: Maverick, earning her a Sports Emmy Award for Outstanding Music Direction and her third Satellite Award for Best Original Song, as well as additional nominations for an Academy Award and a Golden Globe Award for Best Original Song, a Critics' Choice Movie Award for Best Song and Grammy Awards for Best Compilation Soundtrack for Visual Media and Best Song Written for Visual Media.
+In 2024, she released "Die with a Smile" (with Bruno Mars) as her first single from her eighth album Mayhem, for which she won the Grammy Award for Best Pop Duo/Group Performance, becoming the first artist to win in the said category three times.
+In 2025, she was honored the Innovator Award at the iHeartRadio Music Awards as recognition for being a "modern day artist innovator", who has taken "beyond creating music and performances that have inspired the world, and an outspoken activist, philanthropist and supporter of many important issues".

-In addition to music awards, Gaga has earned several accolades for her philanthropic efforts, fourteen Guinness World Records, and received a National Arts Awards' Young Artist Award, which honors individuals who have shown accomplishments and leadership early in their career.
+In addition to music awards, Gaga has earned several accolades for her philanthropic efforts, seventeen Guinness World Records, and received a National Arts Awards' Young Artist Award, which honors individuals who have shown accomplishments and leadership early in their career.
 She also won the Fashion Icon award by the Council of Fashion Designers of America (CFDA) in 2011 and the Jane Ortner Artist Award from the Grammy Museum in 2016.
 Recognized by Billboard as the Greatest Pop Star in 2009, with honorable mention in 2010 and 2011, and Woman of the Year in 2015, she has also been included in several Forbes' power rankings, was ranked fourth on VH1's Greatest Women in Music (2012), and was named by Time as one of the 100 most influential people in the world in 2010 and 2019.